Broker Licensure

 Real Estate Law (30 hours)

 This is a required course for broker licensure candidates.
 Topics covered will include: introduction to real property, contract law, the real estate transaction, leases, law and the real estate licensee, counsel of attorney and much more.
-Approved for 2 broker credits.
-Cost is $400, plus $60 for the text book.
-Includes lunch every day…
+Approved for 2 broker credits and 30 hours of PA Real Estate Continuing Education for the 2024-2026 CE Cycle.
+Cost is $400…

 - Dates: